Point Lookout: a free weekly publication of Chaco Canyon Consulting

 To limit inter-project risk interaction risk, coordinate risk reviews with projects likely to transmit risk back and forth.
 If the risk profile of one of the projects changes, there is enhanced probability of impact on the other.

 Most risk conditions are connected to at least a few other risk conditions, either internal or external to the project.
 Maps of these connections can be very helpful.
-First in this series Go to top Top Next issue: Biological Mimicry and Workplace Bullying Next Issue
+Risk Management Risk: I First issue in this series Go to top Top Next issue: Biological Mimicry and Workplace Bullying Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info